zero-sum-games/counterplay/README.md

 ## Acknowledgements

-Thank you to the professor, Tyler Coleman, for teaching an informative and thought-provoking class, especially in the midst of the COVID-19 pandemic.
+Thank you to the professor, Tyler Coleman, for teaching an informative and thought-provoking class, especially while having to juggle everything in midst of the COVID-19 pandemic.